openspending/fiscal-data-package/spec/index.md

 ### Example with entities (normalized)

 Here is the same example as previous, but with the entity data normalized.
-That means this is also an example of an Budget Data Package with a resource that is not a spend resource.
+That means this is also an example of an Fiscal Data Package with a resource that is not a spend resource.

 ```
 # budget.csv